Fauske (town)

-The 4.64 km2 town has a population (2018) of 6,304 and a population density of 1347 PD/km2.
+The 4.64 km2 town has a population (2023) of 6,252 and a population density of 1347 PD/km2.

-The town was established as a "town" in 1998 when the municipal council of Fauske Municipality designated it as such.
+Fauske was established as a town in 1998 when the municipal council of Fauske Municipality designated it as such.
 It is the site of the local municipal government.
 Fauske Church and the Fauske Upper Secondary School are both located in the town as well.
-A historic area in the town is also part of the Nordland Museum.
-There is various types of industry in Fauske, especially industries related to the local mining of marble.
+A historic area in the town is also part of the Nordland Museum. here are various types of industry in Fauske, especially industries related to the local mining of marble.